 In a move that would be more suited to the sartorially-savvy Venus sisters, or even Mr Cool himself – the Swiss maestro Federer, the current world number 1 Novak Djokovic has teamed up with Japanese clothing giant Uniqlo to become its Global Brand Ambassador.
-(For other tennis clothing, check out our shop: Best Tennis Apparel)

 Having left his lucrative 8-year endorsement deal with the Italian sportswear brand Sergio Tacchini, the Serb was on the market for a new clothing sponsor and Uniqlo were keen to snap him up.
 The five-year deal, which is for an undisclosed sum but we imagine it to be quite substantial, requires Djokovic to wear Uniqlo clothing both on and off court and he will also be involved in designing and creating clothing.